What Can a Family Member Do with Agent Under Durable Power of Attorney Won’t Share Info?

 You could also wait until your father’s death and seek information at that time.
 As a beneficiary of his estate, your legal right to information would be more clear.
 But it still wouldn’t be direct.
 Your father’s executor or personal representative would have the right to information, not you.

-So, unfortunately, I think you could explain to your sister that all you’re asking is for copies of recent bank and investment account statements.
+You could explain to your sister that all you’re asking is for copies of recent bank and investment account statements.
 It’s hard to argue that she’s “too busy” to make copies or even to simply send you the originals.
 She could easily take pictures with her smartphone and email or text them to you.
+You might also explain that she has a fiduciary duty to your father to manage his finances with the utmost care.
+If she doesn’t have the experience herself, she owes it to your father to get professional assistance.

 This article about trustees and agents under powers of attorney provides a bit more helpful information about their duties to disclose information.